 - 1. Read the section entitled "Important Information About Your TV" starting on page 6. - 2.
-Choose a location for your TV. - Allow at least four inches of space on all sides of the TV to help prevent overheating. - Avoid locations where light may reflect off the screen. - See the stand requirements under "Important Information About Your TV." - Install the batteries in the remote control.
+Choose a location for your TV. - Allow at least four inches of space on all sides of the TV to help prevent overheating.
+Overheating may cause premature failure of the TV as well as shortened lamp life. - Avoid locations where light may reflect off the screen. - See the stand requirements under "Important Information About Your TV." - 3.
+Install the batteries in the remote control.
 See chapter 4, "TV Operation and Features," for information on use of the remote control. - 4.
 Plug your TV into a power outlet.
 The POWER indicator on the front of the TV will start blinking rapidly.
 After the POWER indicator stops blinking, press the POWER key to power on the TV. - 5.
 When the Welcome screen appears the first time you power on the TV, select a language for TV menus.
 You can later change the language through the Setup menu. - 6.
 Some TVs are shipped from the factory with demo mode active for use in retail stores.
 If demo mode is active when you first turn on the TV: - a.
 Press MENU. - b.
 When the Main menu appears with Setup highlighted, press ENTER. - c.
 When the Setup menu opens, press ▶ to highlight the on-screen Demo Mode Off button. - d.
 Press ENTER. - 7.
 Connect your A/V devices to the TV (see chapter 2, "TV Connections") and perform initial setup as described in chapter 3, "TV Setup."
 Chapter 3 also provides instructions for setting up NetCommand control of your home theater and for enabling the TV Guide On Screen® system. - 8.
 You can now start watching TV or you can perform additional setup and customization through the TV menus.